scribbletune/scribbletune.com/_pages/midi.md

 link.click(); // this will start a download of the MIDI byte string as a file called "music.mid"
 ```

+Here is a [barebones JS Bin](https://jsbin.com/nabirinovo/edit?html,js,console,output) to play with this code.
+Please note, it might instantly download the music.mid file if your default JS Bin settings have Auto Run JS selected.

-Please refer to the [installation section](/documentation/installation) to learn how to use Scribbletune in the browser.
+For additional information, please refer to the [installation section](/documentation/installation) to learn how to use Scribbletune in the browser.